- The Washington Times - Friday, November 14, 2025

 “And the CCP is unnerved by the fact that a religious worldview has so much mass appeal, compared with its own flagging official ideology.”

 Mr. Gingrich said growing persecution of Christians is a global danger.
-He noted that in the late 1980s, as Soviet tanks and communist oppression threatened Poland, then-Pope John Paul II spoke three simple words: “Be not afraid.”
+He noted that in the late 1980s, as Soviet tanks and communist oppression threatened Poland, Pope John Paul II spoke three simple words: “Be not afraid.”

 “Today, that same spirit is under siege — not in Poland, but in places like Nigeria, Sudan and even South Korea,” Mr. Gingrich told the group Save the Persecuted Christians.

-• Andrew Salmon contributed to this story.
+Andrew Salmon contributed to this report.

 • Bill Gertz can be reached at bgertz@washingtontimes.com.